What happens at age of majority?

 When to get more help

-Consider getting help when you believe your child cannot make IEP decisions and need guidance on guardianship, the district will not provide required notice, or you need help preparing your child for self-advocacy before rights transfer.
+Consider getting help when you believe your child cannot make IEP decisions and need to compare the 34 CFR 300.520(b) representative with guardianship, the IEP carries no transfer statement, or you need help preparing your child for self-advocacy before rights transfer.

 Sources